datarobot-forks/dynamo/components/metrics/README.md

 ### Push Mode

 For ephemeral or batch jobs, or when metrics need to be pushed through a firewall, you can use Push mode.
-In this mode, the metrics component will periodically push metrics to an externally hosted
+In this mode, the deprecated `metrics` component will periodically push metrics to an externally hosted
 [Prometheus PushGateway](https://prometheus.io/docs/instrumenting/pushing/):